cesargb/laravel-logs-rotate/README.md

 ## Knowledge Issue

-While this file is rotate, any logs write in this moment be lost.
+While the file is being rotated, any record of another process may be lost.

 ## Contributing

-All contributing are wellcome
+All contributions are welcome.

 ## License